clasqm/yabasiclibs/linuxmisc/README.md

     + This may not work on Windows systems, where you also need to test for a CR but we are not writing this library for Windows in any case.
     + **System commands used:** none

++ **StripPDF$(filename$)** - Convert a PDF or PS file to text and return the result as a string variable.
+    + Return may contain a bunch of error messages as well as the returned text.
+    + For best results your filename should be enclosed in single quotation marks so that it will not get confused by spaces.
+This routine will not check for that.
+    + **System commands used:** *pstotext*.

 + **TestForUtility$**(filename$) - tests whether a given utility exists on your $PATH and is executable.
     + Returns an empty string if the utility exists, and a warning message if it does not.
     + This reverses the functionality of the Linux *which* command.
     + This command is used by many of the other routines in this library, and a version of it can be found in each of the various dialog libraries.
 If the required program does not exist.
     + **System commands used:** *which*.